sksq96/dress-your-pet/fireman.md

-Dress the animal up like a wizard
+Dress the animal up like a fireman